sowmya-sadhu/Stock-Market-Analysis/README.md

 ## Recommendation

--After evaluating multiple time series forecasting models — including Prophet, SARIMAX, XGBoost, and a Tuned LSTM — the hybrid XGBoost + LSTM model is recommended for deployment due to its superior accuracy and robustness.
+- After evaluating multiple time series forecasting models — including Prophet, SARIMAX, XGBoost, and a Tuned LSTM — the hybrid XGBoost + LSTM model is recommended for deployment due to its superior accuracy and robustness.
--Deploy the XGBoost + LSTM hybrid model for stock price prediction tasks.
+- Deploy the XGBoost + LSTM hybrid model for stock price prediction tasks.
 This architecture delivers robust, high-accuracy forecasts with flexibility for future enhancements.